-Graduate students will have opportunities to understand how interpretive disciplines in curriculum and emergent theories of learning offer meaningful and potentially transforming ways of thinking about schooling, knowledge, research, teaching/learning, and the nature of pedagogical relationships.
+This specialization offers graduate students the opportunity to understand how critical approaches to curriculum and theories of learning provide meaningful ways of thinking about schooling, knowledge, teaching, learning, research, and the nature of pedagogical relationships.
 Curriculum and Learning encompasses issues of content, context, and teaching in both formal and non-formal educational settings.
-Students can explore contemporary themes of curriculum and learning, including issues of globalization, gender, culture, power, traditions of wisdom, ecology in education, and the ideas and practices of social justice.
+Students explore contemporary themes in curriculum and learning, including issues related to power, culture, affect, democracy, ecology transnationalism, gender and sexuality, indigenous education and social justice.
 Students may examine these themes from social, cultural, historical, political, discursive, ecological and other interpretive perspectives.
 (PhD, EdD, MA, MSc, MEd)

 Research interests of faculty members can be found at: werklund.ucalgary.ca/gpe/curriculum-and-learning-faculty-members.

 This specialization is informed by an academic shift from a generalist notion of interdisciplinarity, in which a single individual is expected to have a mastery of a range of domains, towards one understood in terms of teams of specialists with varied but compatible and complementary expertise.
 Upon becoming familiar in two Specialization topic areas, this Specialization area provides graduate students with competencies to connect and integrate these topic areas.
 (MEd)